csuwildcat/ddi/specs/container-io.md

 }
 ```

-#### Query Filters
+#### Query Syntax

-The following are the minimum set of supported filters for an identity container implementation to pass validation and be recognized as conforming to version 0.1 of the API:
+While the Identity Container spec does not mandate a specific search solution, for the purposes of interoperability and developer access, containers must accept a common search and filtering syntax.
+The syntax we have selected is Apache Lucene's Query Parser Syntax.
+There are many libraries that can translate the syntax for querying different underlying search solutions, like Solr, Elastic Search, etc.

-...TBD...
+Please be sure to test your container implementations against the test harness to ensure it passes validation and is recognized as conforms to the requirements of the Identity Container spec.

   [13f07ee0]: https://tools.ietf.org/html/rfc5785 "IETF well-know URIs"